-Every minute of every day there will be somebody on the internet searching for answers and solutions to their specific personal and business challenges.
-They're constantly searching and reading relevant blogs and articles.
-We all know that their journey will almost definetley start with keywords related to their needs and clicking the links on the first page of search results and social media posts.
+Every minute of every day there will be somebody on the internet searching for solutions to their business challenges.
+They're constantly searching, then reading relevant blogs and articles.

-Developing a content calendar does not have to be a painstaking process if you stick to these 5 steps.
-They are focused on developing topics that will engage, reach the correct audience and drive high quality visitors to your industry blog.
+Developing a content calendar does not have to be a painstaking process if you stick to these five steps.
+They are focused on developing topics that will engage, reach the correct audience and drive high-quality visitors to your industry blog.

-With your in-depth knowledge and understanding of your companies products and services, the 'keyword' brainstorming process should begin with making a list of the most useful long-tail keywords.
-What’s the best way to identify the long-tail keywords?
-Well, focus on descriptive 4 to 5 words long keywords that are relevant for your products or services.
+With your in-depth knowledge and understanding of your buyer's challenges and desires, the keyword brainstorming process should begin with making a list of the keywords you think your prospects will use.

 The keyword tool of your choice should provide you with the following:

 - A list of all related and relevant keywords associated with your initial search term;

 - A list of related questions and phrases you can use for creating the most effective blog topics;

 - The search volume associated with the keywords of your choice (usually on a monthly basis);

 These keyword tools offer a range of different benefits that can help you come up with the most engaging blog topics your target audience is looking to read.